tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 but double check its answers as it can confidently give wrong answers!

 ---

+## L11: Tue 6/24/2025  Dictionaries and Data Representation

+We begin by reviewing what you need to do to succeed in this course.

 Next,we start doing data science with large lists... and we look at several lists:
 * US baby names from 1880-2020 with